Nocheto Help (3.X.X)

 board, b [<boardtype>2.0.0]

-change board to <boardtype> and refresh board
+change the board to <boardtype> and redraw it

 listboards2.3.0

-list available board types
+list all available board types

 See Board types